41st Infantry Regiment (United States): First Battalion

 The battalion was redesignated 1 October 2005 as the 1st Battalion, 41st Infantry Regiment; relieved 16 April 2007 from assignment to the 1st Armored Division and assigned to the 3d Brigade Combat Team, 1st Armored Division; and then inactivated 15 March 2008 at Fort Riley, Kansas.
 In March 2008, the 1st Battalion, 41st Infantry Regiment was inactivated along with the rest of the 3rd Brigade, 1st Armored Division.
 The 3rd Brigade, 1st Armored Division was reflagged as the 2nd Brigade Combat Team, 1st Infantry Division.
 1-41st Infantry's mission was to deploy, with or without equipment, build combat power, conduct military operations in support of the 3d Brigade Combat Team (not to be confused with the modular brigade combat team), or other headquarters, and redeploys.

 The 3d Brigade, 1st Armored Division was subsequently reorganized as the 3rd Brigade Combat Team and reactivated at Fort Bliss, Texas.
 The 1st Battalion, 41st Infantry Regiment was subsequently reactivated as part of the reorganized brigade in July 2009 (official Army lineage sources state 16 August 2009).

 In 2014, 1st Battalion, 41st Infantry was serving with the International Security Assistance Force's Train Assist Advise Command North in northern Afghanistan.
 It relieved another U.S. battalion in January 2014.

 Reorganized and Redesignated 1 April 2015 at Fort Carson, Colorado.

-In March 2016, companies from 1st Battalion, 41st Infantry Regiment, 2nd Infantry Brigade Combat Team, 4th Infantry Division deployed to Kandahar Province, Afghanistan.
-Attached to the 2-77 Field Artillery battalion, 2nd Brigade Combat Team, 4th Infantry Division conducted defensive ground operations as members of Task Force South.
+In March 2016, Bravo and Delta companies from 1st Battalion, 41st Infantry Regiment, 2nd Infantry Brigade Combat Team, 4th Infantry Division deployed to Kandahar Province, Afghanistan.
+Attached to the 2-77 Field Artillery battalion, 2nd Brigade Combat Team, 4th Infantry Division conducted defensive ground operations to cease enemy operations as members of Task Force South.

 In April 2018, 1st Battalion, 41st Infantry Regiment, 2nd Infantry Brigade Combat Team, 4th Infantry Division conducted ground defensive patrols in Helmand Province, Afghanistan as members of Task Force South West to protect the area of operations from enemy operations.